codsnake/conf/README.md

-# My Personal Conf Repo
+# dot files conf repo

 ###### Settings and Configurations for several environments.